Two triangles are Similar if the only difference is size (and possibly the need to turn or flip one around).

 Calculating the Lengths of Corresponding Sides

-It may be possible to calculate lengths we don't know yet.
-We need to:
+We can sometimes calculate lengths we don't know yet.

 Example: Find lengths a and b of Triangle S